Chapter 22. Spring.NET Web Framework

 </asp:Content>

-Ignore for the moment the fact that none of the label controls have text defined, which will be described later when we discuss localization in Spring.NET.
-What is important for the purposes of our current discussion, is that we have a number of input controls defined: tripMode radio group, leavingFromAirportCode and goingToAirportCode dropdowns, as well as two Spring.NET Calendar controls, departureDate and returnDate.
+Ignore for the moment the fact that none of the label controls have text defined; defining label controls is described later when we discuss localization in Spring.NET.
+For the purposes of the current discussion, a number of input controls are defined: tripMode radio button group, leavingFromAirportCode and goingToAirportCode dropdown lists, as well as two Spring.NET Calendar controls, departureDate and returnDate.

 namespace SpringAir.Domain